-Bulk Purchasing: As buying behaviors shifted from purchasing what you needed to the warehouse or bulk style shopping, corner pantries quick became a necessity to store those items.
-Why buy one bottle of mustard, when you can by a lifetime supply for the same price?
+Bulk Purchasing: As buying behaviours shifted from purchasing what you needed to the warehouse or bulk style shopping, corner pantries quickly became a necessity to store those items.
+Why buy one bottle of mustard, when you can buy a lifetime supply for the same price?
 Right?

 ADVANTAGES OF A CORNER PANTRY

-There are many benefits of a built-in corner pantry, some our favorites include:
+There are many benefits of a built-in corner pantry, some of our favourites include:

 - Store tall items such as brooms, small appliances and taller boxes.

-- It’s less expensive to build a corner pantry than filling the space with cabinets and countertops.
+- It’s less expensive to build a corner pantry than to fill the space with cabinets and countertops.